-Here are a few personal ways we can each individually act on climate.
+Here are a few every day ways we can individually act on climate.

 Although our individual actions may not achieve the drastic reduction of greenhouse gasses needed to mitigate the devastating effects of climate change, we still have power in our voice, our vote, our dollars and our actions.
 Simple changes in our behavior can have an impact on consumer demand and help promote a cleaner and greener future.